casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## ERC20Trait
-The logic will be implemented as an `ERC20Trait` trait.
+The logic will be implemented as an `ERC20Trait` trait:
 ```rust
 // logic/src/lib.rs